 Holding your urge to push is tough, but you should focus on your breathing here.
 Relax your shoulders, neck, and legs, and blow out or pant during the contraction.
 It is like blowing out candles.

 You can try various positions for pushing.
 Whatever the position may be, you should keep your chin down, and have a rounded back so that the abdominal muscles aid the uterus to push your baby.

-The positions help significantly in progressing your labor, especially sitting and squatting position where the gravity assists you.
-If your baby is coming out quickly, you can slow the stretching of the perineum by trying some other positions, like lying on one side or getting on your hands and knees, where the gravity acts neutral (11).
+The positions help significantly in progressing your labor, especially sitting and squatting positions where the gravity assists you.
+If your baby is coming out quickly, you can slow the stretching of the perineum by trying some other positions, like lying on one side or getting on your hands and knees, where the gravity acts neutral (2).

 - Helps open the pelvic region to a maximum width, up to one to two extra centimeters.